-Join David Gassner for an in-depth discussion in this video Distribution through the Google Play store, part of Distributing Android Apps (2014).
+Join David Gassner for an in-depth discussion in this video Distribution through the Google Play store, part of Android App Development: Distributing Android Apps (2014).

 The Google Play store is among the most popular and easiest places to deploy your apps.
 Nearly all Android devices sold by the big cellphone providers in North America, Europe, and Australia have Google Play installed already.
 And users download over 1.5 billion copies of apps every month.
 You can reach the Play Store through a standard computer's web browser, such as I'm doing here.
 Or through the Play Store app on a supported Android device.
 The app store makes it very easy to find your app if they know its name.

 For example, I'll search for my app, Plain Old Notes.
 This is the app that I'll be using as an example throughout this course.
 And it's already available in the Play Store.
 I'll type the name of the app and click the search button, and the app appears first in the results.
 Google Play is designed to make app distribution easy and fast.
 As I mentioned, it's distributed broadly, and it's available currently on around 40% of Android devices in the market.

 This might seem a little low, but this number takes into account all the millions of devices that are used in Asia, Africa, and other areas, for Google Play might not be as popular or whither other more language specific app stores.
 Unlike Apple's and Amazon's app store, there isn't a manual review process for apps that you place in the Google Play store.
 Google doesn't test your app.
 That's your job, and other than running scans for malware, they take what you submit and make it available to their users without asking questions.